 States should coordinate with adjacent ATS units to confirm that their tests procedures to ensure harmonization of procedures during testing.

-7.4 SYSTEM MONITORING
+7.4 SYSTEM AIDC IMPLEMENTATION AND PERFORMANCE MONITORING

-According to the conclusion of APA TF/1, it is considered necessary to develop a table or database for recording appropriate issues/problems reported by States/Administrations.
-The meeting agreed the simplified form for use by States/Administrations, as given in Appendix A (AIDC issues table) of this document.
-States/Administrations in a position to do so were encouraged to submit identified issues using the form to the ICAO Regional Office for consolidation and review by the APA TF.
-The APA TF will maintain the AIDC issues table and to follow up with the action plan to resolve the issue as one of the top priorities, while the issues/problems should also be considered and addressed prior to AIDC implementation with neighbouring ACCs.
+States/Administrations in a position to do so are encouraged to submit identified issues using the AIDC issues form to the ICAO Regional Office for consolidation and sharing by States/Administrations implementing AIDC.
 In addition, States/Administrations in the APAC Region are encouraged to share their implementation plans and experiences with concerned States/ATS units for an expeditious AIDC implementation in a harmonized and timely manner.

 7.4.1 The monitoring process